CamoSAM2: SAM2-oriented Prompt Auto-Refinement for Video Camouflaged Object Detection: Related Work

 \subsection{Image-based COD}

 Methods in this category focus on detecting camouflaged objects within a single RGB image.
 Inspired by natural predatory behaviors, approaches such as SINet-V2~\cite{fan2021concealed} and PFNet~\cite{mei2021camouflaged} employ a coarse-to-fine strategy.
 These methods initially generate a preliminary map to locate potential camouflaged objects, which is then progressively refined for accurate segmentation.
 To further improve detection performance, Zhai~\textit{et al.}~\cite{zhai2021mutual} introduced an auxiliary task that integrates classification or boundary detection with camouflaged object detection.
 Additionally, Jia~\textit{et al.}~\cite{jia2022segmar} proposed the SegMaR framework, an iterative refinement approach designed to locate, magnify, and detect camouflaged objects.
+Xing~\textit{et al.}~\cite{xing2023SARNet} proposed a three-stage Search-Amplify-Recognize framework, which leverages attention-driven localization, feature amplification, and accurate figure-ground separation to address the task of COD.
+Ren~\textit{et al.}~\cite{ren2023TAF} introduced multiple texture-aware refinement modules to capture subtle texture differences between camouflaged objects and the background.
+Wu~\textit{et al.}~\cite{wu2025conet} introduced a consistency-oriented network that models visual consistency between foreground and background through primary detection, consistency evaluation, and detail refinement modules.
 Khan~\textit{et al.}~\cite{khan2024camofocus} introduced a feature split and context refinement network to refine camouflaged features.
 Yao~\textit{et al.}~\cite{Yao2024HGINet} designed a graph interaction network to discover camouflaged objects effectively.
-Several studies~\cite{he2023FEDER,cong2023frequency,zhong2022detecting,sun2024frequency} leveraged frequency-learning modules to extract subtle foreground-background cues by decomposing features into multiple frequency components, thus enhancing spatial identification.
+Several studies~\cite{he2023FEDER,cong2023frequency,zhong2022detecting,sun2024frequency,Liu2024frequency} leveraged frequency-learning modules to extract subtle foreground-background cues by decomposing features into multiple frequency components, thus enhancing spatial identification.
+Different from image-based COD studies, our work targets the more practical yet challenging video setting, where temporal motion provides crucial cues to break camouflage.